jan-vince/smallrecords/README.md

 {% endfor %}

 ````
-Or there is a function to get a specific attribute by slug like:
+Or there are functions to get a specific attribute (or attribute's value) by slug like:

 ````

+    {{ record.getAttributeBySlug('my-attribute-slug') }}

     {{ record.getAttributeValueBySlug('my-attribute-slug') }}